rafalkesik/Cyberpunk_News/README.md

 8. [X] Configure RuboCop and clean up the code layout
 9. [X] Change Minitest to Rspec
 10. [ ] Improve signup/login to use rails scaffold or Devise
+11. [ ] Migrate all users to new account system
+12. [ ] Clean up Gemfile
+13. [ ] Check issues on Github and handle all of them.

 <!-- # README